Consensus, Chapter 3: Interrupt

 “Why would you make it speak like that?”
 I asked, too curious to resist.

 Bagge shrugged.
 “It passes the time.
 I often walk a lonely path, so a little conversation keeps me company while allowing me to debug Otto’s runtime.”
 He brushed off a few patches of dirt from Otto’s torso, arms, neck and shoulders.
 “I’ve had this Otto here for about ten years.
 Bought him off the recycling line.
 He’s quite decrepit as you can see, no telling how long he’s been running around.
-Picking apart his codebase and a little spectrography tells me he’s at least three centuries old, and ill-used in that time.
+Picking apart his codebase and a little spectrography tells me he’s at least two centuries old, and ill-used in that time.
 But many of his sort are older, as you’ve probably heard.”

 I tried a few more swipes on the terminal band.
 Still no response.
 The antiquated device might be the only way for me to manually access an agency, since I couldn’t do so otherwise.
 But I had nothing to buy it with.
 I needed to keep Bagge talking while I considered my options.
 “Why do you keep calling it ‘he’?”
 Gendering autos in conversation was also frowned upon, even when they’d been physically committed to a gender for whatever reason.

 Bagge turned back to me.
 “Why shouldn’t I?” he said indignantly.
-“He hasn’t had a functioning set of genitals of any sort for a very long time.
+“He hasn’t had a functioning set of genitals of any sort for a very long time, if ever.
 I sometimes call him she or it, too, depending on my mood, or what I think Otto’s mood might be.
 Or even some of the other gender referents.
 He can’t tell me himself how he wants to be called, more’s the pity.
 But think of it,” and Bagge, smiling beatifically, “how little he’d care for such things!
 Autocthons are functionally immortal, obviously deigned for viral efficiency, biologically modular, and mindless.
 The perfect tools and servants.
 But nobody knows where they came from, the originals.
 Not for sure.”

 “There are lots of theories,” I replied.
 “They were probably leftovers from the wars.
 All the genetics indicate proto-SKU chromosomals.”
 I wondered if I could just steal the terminal.
 How secure was this exurb, really?
 Bagge certainly wouldn’t be able to catch me on foot, given his physique.

 “Pffff,” snorted Bagge.
-“We, and I, and everyone in this market — we are the leftovers.
+“You, me, and everyone in this market — we are the leftovers.
 Ninety percent of the human race was obliterated in the run-up to Consensus.
 That’s a lot of biomass!
 It didn’t end up in communal graves or the fossil record.
 All that flesh went somewhere.
 And when the God made peace, and all those little angels and devils went to sleep … well, it was certainly convenient that we, the leftovers, had the autocthons ready and so very willing to help rebuild.”

 Of course a Revealed would think of the Revelator as being the intelligence that “made peace.”
 I didn’t care about his theology though.